Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

     -   *cache_line_size* allows the user to specify the cache line size to be used for this cache in kibibytes, either 4, 8, 16, 32, or 64.

+    -   *target_failover_state* allows the user to specify the state in which the cache will be loaded - active (default) or standby for failover cache instance

+    -   *lazy_startup* if set to true it allows to skip waiting for given device on system boot.
+WARNING: It should be used with care.
+Setting lazy_startup on cores while using WB cache might cause data corruption if Open CAS loses the race for device with application using given core.

         **NOTE:** During an upgrade, *opencas.conf* files with earlier formats will automatically be converted to the new format.